aashaubz/cse8b-fa19-psa1-hamming-starter/writeup/writeup.md

 ## Before You Continue: Be Warned!
 1. For this PSA, you are **NOT** allowed to use the built-in **toCharArray()** method provided by the standard Java library.
 The penalty for doing so is a zero for part 3 of the assignment.
 You may want to read the [String documentation](https://docs.oracle.com/javase/10/docs/api/java/lang/String.html) to find other useful functions.
 1. You **may not change** the signature (name, return type, parameters) of any method.
 The signatures must remain unchanged otherwise our testers will fail and assign 0 points.
-1. Your methods should return the **same output** for the same test cases regardless of how many times it is called consecutively. **This means that you should not create any additional static or instance variables.**
+1. Your methods for Parts 3B and 3D should return the **same output** for the same test cases regardless of how many times it is called consecutively. **This means that you should not create any additional static or instance variables.**

 ## Part 3A: Efficient Warmup
 ### 1. Warmup